smrfeld/cmake_cpp_pybind11_tutorial/README.md

 install(DIRECTORY include/automobile_bits DESTINATION include)
 ```

-Let's also give the `car.hpp` and `car.cpp` files some reasonable content.
+Let's also give the `motorcycle.hpp` and `motorcycle.cpp` files some reasonable content.
 For the header:
 ```
 #include <string>